jespereggers/scroosher/README.md

 # Scroosher - Open Source procedual space shooter
  Infinite space exploration with a twist.

  _Note from the developer: This game was made by Jesper Eggers in 2020.
-Today, i would code many things different and focus on my commercial Everplant-launch (which might be open sourced when its there is no interest on it on the market anymore).
-But perhabs, this is what some people helps with their own projects.
+Today, i would code many things differently and focus on my commercial Everplant-launch (which might be open sourced when there is no interest on it on the market anymore).
+But perhabs, Scrooshers source code is what some people helps with their own projects.
 Feel free to ask me questions on Twitter (@TakeLime) ^^_

  **Explorer an infinite world**